GwinBest/CipherKit/README.md

 # Encoder-Decoder
-This program can encode/decode ciphers such as atbash, caesar, gronsfeld, morse(with sound) and railfence.
-The code is written on C and uses WinAPI.
+This program can encode/decode ciphers such as atbash, caesar, gronsfeld, morse(with sound) and railfence./n The code is written on C and uses WinAPI.